 Income/Loss per share amounts are computed by dividing income or loss applicable to the common stockholders of the Company by the weighted-average number of common shares outstanding during each period.
 Diluted income or loss per share amounts are computed assuming the issuance of common stock for potentially dilutive common stock equivalents.
 The number of dilutive warrants and options is computed using the treasury stock method, whereby the dilutive effect is reduced by the number of treasury shares the Company could purchase with the proceeds from exercises of warrants and options.

 The following table presents: 1) instruments that were dilutive for the quarter ended March 31, 2020 were included in the diluted earnings per share, and 2) instruments that were anti-dilutive for the quarter ended March 31, 2021 that were excluded from diluted earnings per share as they would have been anti-dilutive:

 Stock Based Compensation

 The Company recognizes compensation expenses for stock-based awards expected to vest on a straight-line basis over the requisite service period of the award based on their grant date fair value.
 However, in the case of awards with accelerated vesting, the amount of compensation expense recognized at any date will be based upon the portion of the award that is vested at that date.
 The Company estimates the fair value of stock options using a Black-Scholes option pricing model which requires management to make estimates for certain assumptions regarding risk-free interest rate, expected life of options, expected volatility of stock and expected dividend yield of stock.

-The Company has evaluated subsequent events through the date these consolidated financial statements were filed.
-See Note J - Subsequent Events, below for a description of events occurring subsequent to December 31, 2020.
+The Company has evaluated subsequent events through the date these condensed consolidated financial statements were available to be issued.
+See Note I to these condensed consolidated financial statements for a description of events occurring subsequent to March 31, 2021.